weecology/experimental-rads/README.md

 Data use: Data is provided in this supplement for the purposes of replication.
 If you wish to use the data for additional research, they should be obtained from Sarah R. Supp (sarah@weecology.org).

-Included Files
+Included Files:
-`expRAD_ms_script.R` script -- cleans up the data, runs the statistical analyses, and outputs figures.
+* `expRAD_md_script.R` script -- cleans up the data, runs the statistical analyses, and outputs figures.
-`ExpRADsFunctions.R` script -- holds the relevant functions for executing the script.
+* `ExpRADsFunctions.R` script -- holds the relevant functions for executing the script.
-`data.csv` -- DATA TO BE ADDED
+* `ExpRADs_knitr.Rmd` markdown doc -- used to recreate the manuscript and figures.
+Sources the previous two functions.
+* `expRAD_dev.R` script -- holds some earlier code that I wanted to keep, not necessary for replicating the published project.
+* `data` folder -- holds the 5 data tables described in the appendix to the paper (references, sites, experiments, communities, and comparisons)

 License This code is available under a BSD 2-Clause License.